I'm Carol Siebert. I've been an occupational therapist for more than 25 years. I LOVE being an OT.

 2)The work I was doing when I discovered OT: working in a group home with young adults with profound intellectual and physical impairments.
 This is where I learned the concept of Dignity of Risk.
 In a nutshell, that means being human is about having choices and taking chances-there's more to life than being safe.
 Those clients are the reason I am an OT.
 My boss (Jan, a social worker), is the person who taught me the meaning of "change agent."

 3) The guidance of professors who were wonderful mentors and powerful OTs.
 They taught me that OT is as much about thinking, reasoning and advocating as it is doing--and that our profession is most powerful when it deals with the most commonplace.
 Yes, in many ways OT is rocket science.
-Thanks especially to Cathy and Marlys for encouraging me to be a "boundary spanning cosmopolite."
+Thanks especially to Cathy Nielson and Marlys Mitchell.

 Most of my career has been in some form of home care or community practice.
 I've directed an adult day program, practiced in home health, consulted in home modifications, taught in an OT curriculum on practice environments, health conditions, gerontology and administration and policy.
 Most recently I've worked on a community health project serving low income older adults and Medicaid recipients.
 I am a policy geek--and thanks to the internet I can look up Medicare regulations, licensure provisions or reimbursement criteria so I am prepared to respond when someone tells me "OT can't . . . " or "OT shouldn't . . ."